edgardomortiz/vcf2phylip/README.md

   -h, --help            show this help message and exit -i FILENAME, --input FILENAME
-                        Name of the input VCF file, can be gzipped -m MIN_SAMPLES_LOCUS, --min-samples-locus MIN_SAMPLES_LOCUS
+                        Name of the input VCF file, can be gzipped --output-folder FOLDER
+                        Output folder name, it will be created if it does not exist (same folder as input by default) --output-prefix PREFIX
+                        Prefix for output filenames (same as the input VCF filename without the extension by default) -m MIN_SAMPLES_LOCUS, --min-samples-locus MIN_SAMPLES_LOCUS
                         Minimum of samples required to be present at a locus (default=4)